hi-matthew/chatterbox/README.md

 I decided to bootstrap the front-end with Create React App rather than using a traditional MVC design pattern because, frankly, I enjoy writing React.
 Though, I have worked with Pug previously to render view files.

+## Instructions to play

+- Go to <a href="https://chatterbox-prod.herokuapp.com/" target=_blank>Chatterbox</a>
+- Sign up for an acccount or sign in using pseudo accounts listed below
+  - Joe Rogan
+    - Email: joe@gmail.com
+    - Password: testing
+  - Elon Musk
+    - Email: elon@gmail.com
+    - Password: testing
+  - Bill Gates
+    - Email: bill@gmail.com
+    - Password: testing
+- Open up an incognito window and sign in with a separate account
+- Start chatting!

 ## Install

 Clone this respository: